-Mad Art Lab is a group blog about the intersection of art, science, skepticism, secularism, humanism, feminism, atheism and geek culture.
-All Mad Art Lab contributors are artists representing a wide variety of mediums such as, web-comics, music, writing, sculpting, crafting, engineering, costuming, coding, publishing, cooking, science, education and performance art.
-This blog is part of the Skepchick Network.
-See our Commenter Code of Conduct here.
+Mad Art Lab is a group blog about the intersection of art, science and geek culture.
+All Mad Art Lab contributors are artists or creative adjacent representing a wide variety of mediums and occupations such as, web-comics, music, writing, sculpting, crafting, engineering, costuming, coding, publishing, cooking, science, education and performance art.